Planning your first college course schedule is an important and exciting milestone in your academic journey.

 Help us make the best schedule for you:

-Online placement exams for math and language (as needed) help us make sure we are scheduling you for appropriate courses.
+Online placement exams for math, language (as needed), and writing help us make sure we are scheduling you for appropriate courses.
 These must be completed by June 1.
-Note that the writing and chemistry placements will be administered on site during Welcome Weekend.
+Note that chemistry placements will be administered on campus during Welcome Week.

 - Math Placement: All students take the math placement since many courses require a math level.
 Results of the placement are used to establish your math level; however, it does not mean that you must take a math course.
 For more information and to access the exam, visit the Placement Exams page.